Mobile Web Mastery: 25 Tips on Designing for Mobile Devices

 Website or App?

-Mobile websites are most likely what you’ll be developing for your client base, unless they have customers highly invested in their brand that would likely justify downloading and installing an app.
+That is the question.
+An app has its advantages mainly in user experience, potential off-line usage, and customer retention.
+But considering more in-depth design and development for apps across mobile platforms, we'll focus this article on mobile websites.
+Mobile websites are most likely what you'll be developing for your client base, unless they have customers highly invested in their brand that would likely justify downloading and installing an app.
 Mobile websites are easier and faster to develop and deploy.
 They are also accessible by any device with web browsing capability.

 Designing for a Smaller Screen Size

-Today’s iPhone 4 has a resolution of 640 x 960, with the iPad a bit higher at 1024 x 768.
+When designing for mobile device screens, you must take into considerations the smaller size of the screen.
+This will be difficult for those among us who are used to designing for large HD monitors with capability to display graphics at 1920X1200 or higher.
+Today's iPhone 4 has a resolution of 640 x 960, with the iPad a bit higher at 1024 x 768.
 But those resolutions are high in comparison to other devices.
-Some of the Android and Blackberry phones feature a screen size at 320×240.
-That’s considerably smaller than what we’re used to designing for, but it’s crucial to keep in mind as you set out to design your mobile website.
+Some of the Android and Blackberry phones feature a screen size at 320x240.
+That's considerably smaller than what we're used to designing for, but it's crucial to keep in mind as you set out to design your mobile website.

 Consider Poor Connectivity

+Remember a few years back before broadband internet was available in every corner coffee shop, and web designers had to consider the users connection a little closer when optimizing images and video for faster load time.
+You'll need to do the same when designing for your mobile site.
 Service providers are rolling out faster speeds all the time, but coverage still remains spotty at best in some areas.
 Plus some users, who do not have unlimited data plans, pay for data downloads.
 So as developers we must think back to those early modem days.
-You’ll need reduce code, and remove unnecessary tags and comments.
+You'll need reduce code, and remove unnecessary tags and comments.
 Keep images small, and compressed for lighter download times.

 Choose a Separate URL for Your Mobile Site

-If you’re building a completely separate site for mobile devices, consider choosing a URL for the new site.
+If you're building a completely separate site for mobile devices, consider choosing a URL for the new site.
 For example, http://www.yoursite.com/mobile or if you can add custom sub domains to your exiting domain try something like http://mobile.yoursite.com.
+Keeping a simple structure like the above for your URL helps make the user experience easier to follow and remember.

 Detect And Redirect Users

+Detecting if a user is mobile or not and sending them to the correct site is important to keep the experience seamless.
 One good way to detect a device is to make use of the WURFL database.
 WURFL is a database available on the web that collects information about all the mobile devices out there.
 The WURFL project has APIs for several programming languages.
 Yelitza Jaramillo has written a great article on using the PHP API Package for WURFL.
+If you have your own method for device detection, please feel free to share in the comments below.

 Consider a Mobile Friendly 1 Column Page Structure

 When a page loads on a phone it is typically zoomed all the way out so that it all fits onto the screen.
 The screens on most all phones are so small that the page can not be read until it is zoomed in.
-This isn’t ideal because it creates more steps for the user while reading your content.
+This isn't ideal because it creates more steps for the user while reading your content.
 Typically they will have to scroll both vertical and horizontal while reading.
+Instead try implementing a one column layout that fits within a mobile screen.
+The user will still likely have to scroll, but it will only be vertical.

 Simplify and Optimize Your Content

 Again, think light and simple.
 Keep a less is more mentality when organizing your content and page structure.
 Consider removing extra links and content that are not within the main content area.
 Items typically found in the sidebar or footer of traditional sites can often be removed so that the focus is streamlined and simplified.
+By removing this type of content you are also reducing the page size and load time, which is an important aspect of mobile page design.

 Reduce Your Navigation and User Input